You are here:Home1/Fly Tying2/Fly Tools & Tying for Beginners: 3 Steps to Start Fly Tying for Under...

 Fly tying can seem daunting, like something for the experts, especially if you look online only to see a myriad of different tools and materials out there.
 Fortunately, it only takes a few basic tools to get started, and there are a few excellent kits that will get you rolling fast.
 Notice we’re showing photos of the tool in action, so you get an idea of how it’s used, not just of the tool itself.

-As you gain experience and begin to tie more flies, you may want to add more tools.
+As you gain experience and begin to tie more and more, after starting with easy flies, you may want to add more tools.
 However, you can tie most flies with just the following 4 essential tools.

 The following tools are handy, but not necessary to get rolling from the start.
-Many articles say they are needed, and they are included in most starter tool kits, but we give you a couple alternatives you can use if you are buying tools separately.
+Many articles say they are needed, to tie the best flies for trout, and they are included in most starter tool kits.
+However, we give you a couple alternatives you can use if you are buying tools separately.

 Also, tweezers can come in handy for various tasks, from placing bead heads, to holding materials for placement, to acting like a bobbin, and so forth.
 They are also used to pluck out errant hairs and feathers as you finalize the “perfect look” on your fly.
 There are many on the market, some with very specific designs.
-For a quality all-around design, try the Orvis Fly Tying Tweezersand you can’t go wrong.
+For a quality all-around design, try the Dr. Slick – Extra-Hand Fly Tweezersand you can’t go wrong.

 Separately, Orvis also offers a combined materials / toolkit if you want to purchase both together, an even great bang for the buck.
 The great thing about this combo package, theEncounter Fly-Tying Kit, is that Orvis provides sufficient to tie up to 16 different fly patterns.
 It also includes a DVD by Tim Flagler of Tightline Productions, which covers how to tie each fly in high-quality video, another bonus for this kit.

-Loon Outdoors released their Loon Fly Tying Tool Kit only recently, and it’s a welcome addition because it includes only high-end quality tools.
+Loon Outdoors released their Loon Outdoors Fly Tying Tool Kit only recently, and it’s a welcome addition because it includes only high-end quality tools.
 So, in the future you won’t need to replace any of the tools, a real plus from a long term perspective.
 However, Loon’s kit doesn’t include a vise, so you’ll need to acquire that separately.
 While it’ll add to the overall price tag, on the other hand it gives you the flexibility to buy the exact vise you want at any price point.
+And, for a few more dollars you can get a few more tools in the Loon Outdoors Complete Fly Tying Kit.

 A couple of general things to be aware of purchasing kits at this price level.
 Sometimes the vises may work well for most hook sizes, but aren’t as refined as needed to hold exceptionally small (e.g. size 20+) or exceptionally large (e.g. 2/0) hooks.
 Also, these kits sometimes have dull scissors and scored bobbins (which results in accidentally cutting thread at random).